gladiofreeeurope/website/content/letov/i will always be against.md

 ---

 Falling into ditches, smelling the stench of corpses \
-Solving the problems of global humanism \
+Solving the problems of global communism \
 In circle after circle of darkness, communists march forward! \
 The source of objections packaged by the Sovdep[^1]!